Striveworks/valor/docs/technical_concepts.md

 ### API

 The core of Velour is a backend REST API service.
 Users can call the API's endpoints directly (e.g., `POST /datasets`), or they can use our Python client to handle the API calls in their Python environment.
-All of Velour's state is stored in Postgres and/or Redis; the API itself is completely stateless.
+All of Velour's state is stored in Postgres; the API itself is completely stateless.

 Note that, after you start the API service in Dockers, you'll be able to view FastAPI's automatically generated API documentation at `https://<your host>/docs`.

-### Redis

-Redis is an open source, in-memory data store commonly used for caching.
-We use Redis to cache state and speed-up our evaluation calculations.

 ### PostgreSQL